-Reflecting the tool's full credits page at \url{https://global-plastics-tool.org/\#about-people} at time of writing, the tool's team also acknowledges and thanks Elijah Baker for policy research, Carl Boettiger for early project advice, Kelly Wang for communications, Linda Nakasone for reporting some bugs (open source community process), and Thought Lab for development of the general public page at https://plasticstreaty.berkeley.edu/ which complements the tool.
+Reflecting the tool's full credits page at \url{https://global-plastics-tool.org/\#about-people} at time of writing, we also acknowledge and thank Elijah Baker for policy research, Carl Boettiger for early project advice, Kelly Wang for communications, Linda Nakasone for reporting bugs through open source community process, and Thought Lab for development of the general public page at https://plasticstreaty.berkeley.edu/ which complements the tool.
 Furthermore, this paper acknowledges and thanks: